What is AI alignment?

 Also known as solving: goal misgeneralization.

-However, this doesn’t mean they try to pursue the reward function we set.[2]
+However, this doesn’t mean they learn a policy that actually reflects the reward function we set.
 This can cause problems if the training and deployment environments have different data distributions (known as domain shift or distributional shift).
-Aligning the goal the AI system tries to pursue with the specified reward function is known as inner alignment.

 Criticisms of the inner/outer alignment breakdown